 - Work collaboratively, using research-based curriculum and best practices to achieve vision-aligned goals that support the achievement of our students. - Utilize multiple measures of assessment to monitor student learning, drive instruction and inform stakeholders. - Provide an environment that engages students in technology-rich, authentic learning. - Promote a sense of global-mindedness to prepare students for success in the 21st century. - Differentiate the educational experience to develop talents and abilities within students as well as nurture a growth mindset.

 Student Learning Outcomes

-Students who graduate from the Norton Science and Language Academy will demonstrate courage, generosity, and honor in...
+Students who graduate from the Academy for Academic Excellence will demonstrate courage, generosity, and honor in...